lobotomoe/blog/content/blog/if/index.md

 But I have never heard how it is proposed to implement this "if".
 How is it proposed to make it so that "we are all" and that "everyone".

 My life experience says that "we all" and "everyone" work well without any innovations in small groups — our family, friends, acquaintances.
 In general, if there is a desire, we can agree to do something together.
-Because we know each other and we have some level of trust, we are not nobody to each other.
+Because we know each other and we have high level of trust, we are not nobody to each other.

 ## Problem comes here